 Those who receive health and care services at home and their relatives/caregivers should follow the advice given to the general population and possibly the advice given to risk groups.

 You can live as normal at home and give the care you usually do.
-Protective equipment for family and relatives in the home is not necessary.
 Wash hands frequently and carefully with soap and lukewarm water.
 Keep the house clean in the usual way.
 Pay extra attention to surfaces that are often touched.

 Persons with respiratory symptoms should not visit.